fbpx

 Biology

-In Ontario, females do not begin to breed until they are 17 to 19 years old.
-They dig a nest in late May or June in an open area, usually one with loose, sandy soil.
-The nest site is often the side of a road, an embankment or a shoreline, but the females will use almost any area they can excavate.
-A single clutch usually consists of between 40 and 50 eggs, which hatch in the fall.
-Hatchlings are two to three centimetres in length.
+In Ontario, snapping turtles do not begin to breed until they are 15 to 20 years old.
+Females dig a nest in late May or June in an open area, usually one with loose, sandy soil.
+The nest site is often the side of a road, an embankment or a shoreline, but they will use almost any area they can excavate.
+A single clutch usually consists of between 25 and 45 eggs, which hatch in late August to early October.
 The incubation temperature of the eggs determines the gender of the hatchlings.

 Snapping turtles only occasionally emerge from the water to bask.
 Despite their highly aquatic nature, they do not swim particularly well and are often observed simply walking on the bottom.
 They are omnivorous and feed on various aquatic plants and invertebrates, as well as fish, frogs, snakes, small turtles, aquatic birds and relatively fresh carrion.
 Approximately 90 percent of their diet consists of dead animal and plant matter, and this species plays an important role in keeping lakes and wetlands clean.